syeddaim13/Matebook-D15-2020-21-Hackintosh/README.md

 <details>

-<summary>fix time issue between windows and macos(for double boot)</summary>

-in windows press WIN+x run CMD with administrator
+<summary> Fix time difference between Windows and macOS (for dual boot) </summary>

+Windows stores time as the Local Time, whereas macOS uses UTC.
+To fix this, boot into Windows and run CMD as administrator.

 input：